-No-code platforms reduce development complexity to the point where business users aka citizen developers can create solutions without knowing programming, APIs, or how to deploy web or mobile apps.
-No-code citizen development solutions, which are frequently packaged as a SaaS (software as a service) or PaaS (platform as a service), simplify many complex aspects of development so that business users and IT teams can become more agile and focus on generating functionality.
+No-code platforms reduce development complexity to the point where business users, aka citizen developers, can create solutions without knowing programming, APIs, or how to deploy web or mobile apps.
+No-code citizen development solutions, which are frequently packaged as SaaS (software as a service) or PaaS (platform as a service), simplify many complex aspects of development so that business users and IT teams can become more agile and focus on generating functionality.

 But what are the advantages of no-code development, and how can you put them into practice in your project teams?

 The answer could be in citizen development — creating a group of non-technical team members to take up some of the tasks that IT teams can’t focus on due to lack of bandwidth.

 According to Gartner, citizen developers will build 80% of all technological products by 2024.
 This rapid spread is attributed to the COVID-19 pandemic: new business models and processes arose as organizations hurried to implement cloud services and digital initiatives to deal with a distant workforce.
 These occurrences coincided with the rapid adoption of agile frameworks in recent years, which place a premium on speed and shorter development cycles.
 Along with developer scarcity, all of this has allowed citizen developers to fix various issues.

 As citizen development continues to grow, its impact is evident across a wide array of fields.
 Citizenship development initiatives typically include building automated business processes.
 Routine, repeatable, and rules-based automation are the guiding principles.

 AI and machine learning tools with no-code or low-code have made it easier for business users to democratize AI through improved decision-making.